 Additionally, Chris has been a teacher at Swansea Public School for 17 years, giving him a unique perspective from which to gather and disperse historical facts about the school and the area.
 He wrote a book about Swansea Public School called “Written in the Bricks”, which chronicles the history of the school and the local area since 1890.
 In his research, he uncovered a treasure trove of interesting neighbourhood stories.
 He describes having determined through his research journey that Swansea has been “touched by war, pandemics, environmental problems and a community riven by change”.

 He did extensive research of newspapers, city directories, censuses and other public documents and took verbal histories from former students and staff.

 Check out Chris’s quiz on Swansea Public School, which gives a glimpse of just what you’ll learn about Swansea in reading his work.

-With all of these stories to tell, I am pleased to announce that we’ll be posting a new series about the fascinating history of Swansea.
 One of the great benefits of looking to the past is that it helps us to shape our future.
 Chris found that many of the issues he uncovered in his research that shaped this neighourhood are still relevant to its inhabitants today.